 Auto Credit Express may be able to connect you to a lender and a loan offer within minutes.
 If you want to learn more about Auto Credit Express, then read our full review here.

-Car.Loan.com can connect you to a lender that is willing to work with you in minutes after a quick pre-qualification process.
-Once you are connected with a lender, have proof of income, insurance, identity and residence on hand to move forward.
+Car.Loan.com can connect you to a lender willing to work with you in minutes after a quick prequalification process.
+Once they connect you with a lender, you need to have proof of income, insurance, identity, and residence on hand to move forward.

 Check out our full review of Car.Loan.com here.